jeffknupp/blog/content/2012-12-11-learning-python-via-django-considered-harmful.md

 The fact that it uses the function names as strings makes my blood boil.
-For novice Python programmers, learning that everything *really is* an object is relevatory.
+For novice Python programmers, learning that everything *really is* an object is revelatory.
 When they finally understand that stuff like functions, classes (not just instances!), modules, and code objects can be passed as arguments, it's an amazing moment.
 They finally begin to glimpse the purpose and power of "everything is an object."

 Django hides all of this by passing function names as strings, revealing none of